 4. Tonto National Forest

 Tonto National Forest is less a specific destination and more a collection of scenic spots.
 Throughout the forest, though, you’ll find mountains, canyons, and colorful wildflowers.
-Very close to Lost Dutchman MH & RV Resort is Lost Dutchman State Park.
+Very close to Blue Star RV Resort is Lost Dutchman State Park.
 This corner of the park features plenty of desert wildflowers that you can view from well-maintained trails.

 Do you have a spot to see Arizona’s blooming wildflowers?
 Share this list with your travel buddy and visit these spots together!